krantamaki/function-script-benchmarks/README.md

 know the number of variables that exists in the local scope of a function at compile time and hence can store them in an array.
 Understandably accessing these variables from an array is somewhat faster than from a dictionary.
 ## Implementation
-Benchmark test is counting all of the prime numbers up to some number n.
+Benchmark test is finding all of the prime numbers up to some number n.
 This is accomplished with the use of the sieve of Erastosthenes (https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Pseudocode).
 The runtime is measured using Pythons builtin timeit library and averaged over multiple iterations.
 ## Results
 I ran the benchmarks on my personal computer with Ryzen 5 5600G CPU.
-When the task was to calculate all of the prime numbers up to 10 000, the time difference was sub 1%, with code wrapped in a function being faster.
+When the task was to find all of the prime numbers up to 10 000, the time difference was sub 1%, with code wrapped in a function being faster.
 This is very minor difference and there are most likely 2 reasons for it.
 1) the runtime was so short that getting accurate benchmarks was somewhat challenging.
 2) the number of iterations done by the code was so small that the overhead of actually calling the function mitigated the difference between the access times of dictionary and an array.
-However, when the task was to calculate all the prime numbers up to 1 000 000 the runtimes really started to diverge.
+However, when the task was to find all the prime numbers up to 1 000 000 the runtimes really started to diverge.
 The difference at this test was around 25%, with the code wrapped in a function being faster.
 Also as the average runtime was staring to get pretty long (over 0.1s for both script and function wrapped script) the benchmark accuracy should be relatively decent.
 ## Conclusion